Timber Wall Framing

 CIRCULAR SAW KICKBACK INJURY: Apply firm pressure to laceration with clean dressing.
 If arterial bleeding (bright red, pulsing), apply tourniquet above wound and call 000 immediately.
 Note time of tourniquet application.

 FALL FROM HEIGHT: Do NOT move patient if spinal injury suspected.
 Call 000.
 Keep patient still and warm.
 Clear area around patient.
-If harness arrest has occurred, rescue from suspension within 15 minutes (suspension trauma risk).
+If harness arrest has occurred, suspension trauma symptoms can develop within 5–30 minutes — target rescue within approximately 15 minutes.
+Once the worker is clear of suspension, place them in a flat / supine position (or recovery position if unconscious and breathing) per ANZCOR Guideline 9.1.5; the earlier advice to keep rescued workers upright after rescue has been retracted.

 WALL COLLAPSE / CRUSH INJURY: Call 000 immediately.
 Do NOT attempt to lift wall off patient unless trained in rescue.
 If patient is conscious and breathing, keep them calm and still.
 Bystanders to stabilise remaining walls to prevent further collapse.